how do i know if my battery is agm

 If you couldn’t find the “AGM” inscription anywhere on the label, you should check for the battery’s model number then.

-With the model number, you will be able to search for the battery’s information online or better still you could contact the manufacturer to get the information from them.
+With the model number, you will be able to search for the battery’s information online, or better yet, you could contact the manufacturer to get the information from them.

 Each battery model is characterized and easily differentiated by its design and construction.
 You will agree that the AGM battery style will look different from another battery model.

-This method of finding out the battery type should be used when the battery label is not in good condition and it is not in any way helping out to solve the puzzle.
+This method of finding out the battery type should be used when the battery label is not in good condition, and it is not in any way helping to solve the puzzle.

-AGM batteries come in non-removable flat tops with only the positive and negative terminals of the batteries sticking out.
+AGM batteries come in non-removable flat tops with only the positive and negative terminals sticking out.

-A non-removable battery top will most likely put to you that the battery is a wet cell type, they are usually well sealed.
-The liquid acid batteries usually come with a removable top.
+A non-removable battery top will most likely tell you that the battery is a wet cell type; they are usually well sealed.
+The liquid-acid batteries usually come with a removable top.

 This tip can come in handy when you need to differentiate between wet-cell and dry-cell batteries.

-Wet cell batteries are lead-acid batteries, the presence of liquid acid in them makes them give a wiggling sound from an extra movement when it is been shaken.
+Wet cell batteries are lead-acid batteries; the presence of liquid acid in them makes them give a wiggling sound from an extra movement when they are shaken.

 how do AGM batteries work